jonathan-nam/Crime-Analysis/README.md

 # Crime-Analysis
-An case-by-case analysis of crime in various states in the U.S., and its correlation with wealth.
+A case-by-case analysis of crime in various states in the U.S., and its correlation with wealth.